0xProject/0x-protocol-specification/staking/staking-specification.md

     external;
 ```

 Note that when stake is moved its new status comes into effect on the _next epoch_.
 Stake's status remains unchanged over the duration of an epoch.
+See [section 11.4](#114-stake-management) for informaton on the implementation of stake accounting.

 #### 5.2.1 Logic of `moveStake`